 Now, it’s time to close your pitch.
 Let brands know the next steps they should take — such as setting up a call, arranging a meeting, or asking to be referred to someone else in their office.

 Your goal should always be to get somebody on the phone, on a Zoom call, or in a meeting because that’s when you’ll be able to tell them who you are and what you’re about.
 Be clear about what they should do next.

-The secret to a successful brand partnership business model is consistency.
+The secret to a successful brand partnerships business model is consistency.
 Your business will be built on your ability to maintain relationships long-term with your brand partners.

-When you secure a brand partnership and execute the project, that’s not the end of your relationship.
+When you secure a brand partnerships and execute the project, that’s not the end of your relationship.
 Ideally, you’ll be able to convert that one opportunity into multiple opportunities.

 And most importantly, you can use Vonza to sell your courses via email, SMS, and online community.
 Sign up today for Vonza’s 30-day free trial, to start enjoying all those benefits.